sharadcodes/sesame_csm_openai/README.md

 - `temperature` (0.0-1.0): Higher values produce more variation but may be less stable
 - `topk` (1-100): Controls diversity of generated speech
 - `max_audio_length_ms`: Maximum length of generated audio in milliseconds
+- `voice_consistency` (0.0-1.0): How strongly to maintain voice characteristics across segments

 ## Troubleshooting